LucasAnfang/CS430_CTF/web_server/README.md

 Download Postman to test the various routes.
 Some routes have check auth flag on the code path (add authorization key-value pair under the request header with value 'bearer **_token_**'

 ## Current Tasks
-Either figure out how to locally host the mongo database or switch database to mysql and refactor.
++ Either figure out how to locally host the mongo database or switch database to mysql and refactor.
++ Wrap the token inside a cookie

 ## Current Security Features
 + SSL on https using a self signed cert (run this to create a cert: openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 1)